fbpx

 courtesy of AllTrails

 Once you make it to the Point, there will be underwater cave structures abundant with juvenile reef fish.
 A little further out from the Point and there is a meadow of sea fans.
 Vibrant, purple sea fans sway gently in the current, and it is truly mesmerizing.
-There are a variety of coral here – clusters of elkhorn, sea fans, and brain coral encompass the ocean floor and provide a home to many colorful reef fish.
+There are a variety of coral here – clusters of elkhorn, sea fans, and brain coral cover the ocean floor and provide a home to many colorful reef fish.
 Most of the coral structures are along Yawzi Point and once past the point heading for Lameshur Bay, the ocean floor smooths out into a sandy canvas.
 This is a good turning around point.

 Exploring St. John's Yawzi Point 5